Ayushk4/Ayushk4.github.io/_posts/2019-08-13-GSoC-Into-the-Final-Phase-Week-9-:-11.md

  "O"
 ```

-The NER model, owing to the usage of CRFs, decodes globally.
-Since the character level features are also used to predict the tag, the model works well for out of vocabulary words.
+The NER model, owing to the usage of CRFs, decodes globally hence tagging 'Manjunath Bhat' as an organisation in the above example, based on the contect.
+In the API, the character level features are also generated and used, thereby making the model perform well for out of vocabulary words.
-However, it doesn't label my name as a person in certain sentences. 😞
+However, much to my disappointment, the API doesn't label my name as a person in most sentences. 😞

 ```julia
 julia> ner("Is my name Ayushk4 or Ayush?")